-- (1) Prohibits the discharge of contaminants into surface water, stormwater, or groundwater, and outlines preventive measures to restrict contaminants from entering those waters. - (2) Comply with the requirements of the Western Washington Phase II Municipal Stormwater Permit (NPDES Permit) and the most current Stormwater Management Manual for Western Washington (Stormwater Management Manual). - (3) Protect the quality of the County's aquatic resources, including receiving waters, groundwater, and aquatic sediments, from the discharge of contaminants and the adverse impacts of stormwater runoff.
+(1) Prohibits illicit discharges Prohibits the discharge of contaminants into surface water, stormwater, or groundwater, and outlines preventive measures to restrict contaminants from entering those waters.

-- (4) Protect the function and integrity of County drainage infrastructure, including County roads, associated rights-of-way, and drainage facilities. - (5) Reduce, prevent, and ameliorate the adverse impacts of contaminated discharges on public health, safety and welfare. - (6) Protect, maintain, and improve the quality of the County's water resources for fish and wildlife habitat, human recreation and other ecological and aesthetic purposes and beneficial uses.
+- (2) Comply with the requirements of the Western Washington Phase II Municipal Stormwater Permit (NPDES Permit) and the most current Stormwater Management Manual for Western Washington (Stormwater Management Manual). - (3) Protect the quality of the County's aquatic resources, including receiving waters, groundwater, and aquatic sediments, from the discharge of contaminants and the adverse impacts of stormwater runoff. - (4) Protect the function and integrity of County's stormwater County drainage infrastructure, including County roads, associated rights-of-way, and drainage facilities. - (5) Reduce, prevent, and ameliorate the adverse impacts of contaminated discharges on public health, safety and welfare. - (6) Protect, maintain, and improve the quality of the County's water resources for fish and wildlife habitat, human recreation and other ecological and aesthetic purposes and beneficial uses.